 If parents are divorced, the form should be completed using information for the parent with whom the student lives the majority of the time.
 The FAFSA is completed based upon the “household” so anyone living in that household and under that roof is included in the FAFSA.
 So, for example, if a student’s parents are divorced and the student lives with their mom who is remarried, then the FAFSA application will include the information from their mom and their step-dad.
 This information page can help students and parents know who is the parent and whose information should be included in the FAFSA.

 When completing the FAFSA forms you will need tax information for the student as well as the parents.
-Beginning with the 2017-18 FAFSA year (high school Class of 2017 graduates and beyond), the tax information used to fill out the FAFSA will be the taxes information from 2 years prior.
-So, for the 2017-18 FAFSA it will be based on the 2015 taxes.
-The FAFSA opens on October 1st and deadlines for submission will vary by college.
+The tax information used to fill out the FAFSA will be the taxes information from 2 years prior.